Skip to content

 Devon, freelance designer

 Devon has ADHD and cooks for the week every Sunday.
-The classic pattern: start a pot of rice, get a notification, end up answering Slack on the couch, smell smoke 40 minutes later.
-The Stovyn app is set to "Medium" sensitivity and pings Devon's phone exactly when the stove crosses an unsafe threshold.
-The escalation contact is Devon's roommate.
-They've never had to use it — but knowing it's there changed Devon's relationship with the stove.
-Cooking stopped feeling like a hazard.
+The classic pattern: start the rice, get distracted by Slack on the couch, smell smoke 40 minutes later.
+Now the app, set to "Medium" sensitivity, pings Devon the moment the stove crosses an unsafe threshold.
+The backup contact is Devon's roommate.
+They've never had to use it, but cooking stopped feeling like a hazard.

 Property management